theory/tap-parser-sourcehandler-pgtap/README.md

 TAP::Parser::SourceHandler::pgTAP requires TAP::Parser::SourceHandler.

-Copyright and Licence
+Copyright and License
 ---------------------

-Copyright (c) 2018-2022 David E. Wheeler.
+Copyright (c) 2018-2025 David E. Wheeler.
 Some Rights Reserved.

 This module is free software; you can redistribute it and/or modify it under the same terms as Perl itself.